-The warrior moved up next to Gloriana with sword and shield and attacked one of the shadows, then watched in horror as her sword passed through the shape with little effect, as though she had merely dragged her blade through smoke.
+The warrior moved up next to Gloriana with sword and shield and attacked one of the shadows, then watched in horror as her sword simply passed through the shape with no effect.

 Kara gulped down her shielding extract and looked at Rahab.
 “You might want to get behind me.”

 The wizard saw the alchemist reaching to her belt for another brew, one she had recently developed.
 The bottle was red glass and as the liquid inside agitated it began to glow with chemiluminescence.
-He did not yet know what this new formula was, but his mind could imagine the possibilities implied by the glow, and he understood what Kara was suggesting.
-He stepped dutifully behind the elf, and began casting a spell of summoning.
+He did not yet know what this new formula was, but his mind could imagine the possibilities implied by the glow, and he understood what Kara suggested.
+He stepped dutifully behind the alchemist, and began casting a spell of summoning.

 Then the shadows were upon Abby and the warrior found out how the darkness drinks life.
-Two shapes encroached soundlessly, reaching out to attack with vaguely humanoid hands that ended in a suggestion of sharp claws.
-Only one of them made contact, but its touch was horrid.
-Abby felt a weakness unfold and flutter inside her like a ribbon rippling on a soft, ancient, malign breeze.
+Two shapes encroached soundlessly.
+Only one made contact, but its touch was horrid.
+Abby felt a weakness unfold and flutter inside her like a ribbon rippling on a soft, malign breeze.
 Suddenly her armor weighed more heavily on her shoulders, her sword dragged her arm down, her shield felt like a millstone anchoring her to the earth.3

 The other two shadows attacked Gloriana, seemingly heedless of her energy form, but, like the pair challenging Abby, only one successfully struck the oracle.
 Gloriana felt a sickening weakness in the center of her being, though the sensation was somewhat different for her in her current state, and she knew she would not understand the extent of the drain until she resumed her normal form.
-But attacking the elemental woman was a hazard in and of itself for undead such as the shadows.
-Even as the weakness flooded Gloriana, her own spiritual power counter-surged into the undead thing like an injection of molten gold penetrating a pool of ink.4
+But attacking the elemental woman was a hazard for undead such as the shadows.
+Even as the weakness flooded the oracle, her own spiritual power counter-surged into the undead thing like an injection of molten gold penetrating a pool of ink.4

-Then it was the oracle’s turn.
-She expanded her energy outward, like exhaling a great breath, and glowing white-gold power surged in a pulse that enveloped the four shadows and peeled shreds away from their smoky forms like tearing rents in cloth.
+Then it was her turn.
+She expanded energy outward, like exhaling a great breath, and a a pulse enveloped the four shadows and peeled shreds away from their smoky forms.

 “Abby!” came Gloriana’s voice, echoing as though reverberating from a metallic chamber.
 “Get out of here!”
-Abby, heart pounding, retreated under the weight of her gear.
+The warrior, heart pounding, retreated under the weight of her gear.

 Kuch began his own summoning while Kara unstoppered her red glass vial and held it close to her lips.
 Rahab finished his spell and a small fire elemental appeared near the shadows.
 The campfire-sized blaze surged a fiery pseudopod at a shadow, but did not make contact.
 The shadows ignored the fire elemental, encircling Gloriana and attacking her again.
-Her strength failed even more5 under their attacks, but again her glowing essence wreaked havoc on the undead.
-One of the wispy forms faded, dissipated, and vanished just from touching her, while a second one shuddered under the effects of the oracle’s radiance.
+Her strength failed even more,5 but again her glowing essence wreaked havoc on the darkness.
+One of the wispy forms vanished under the oracle’s radiance.

-Gloriana produced a second surge of power and killed another shadow in a wave of pulsing light.
+Gloriana produced a second surge of power and killed another shadow.
 “Energy!” the oracle shouted back at the others.
 “Force!”

 Kara quickly drank her red-glass elixir, stepped close to the last two shadows, leaned forward, and opened her mouth as if to scream.
-Instead, she exhaled forcefully and a gout of great flame suddenly poured forth from her maw in a blasting cone that swept over the undead.6 In the sudden blazing confusion, both shadows attacked the nearby fire elementals, leaving Gloriana momentarily untouched.
+Instead, she exhaled forcefully and a gout of great flame suddenly poured forth in a blasting cone.6 In the sudden confusion both shadows attacked the fire elementals, leaving Gloriana momentarily untouched.

-Gloriana’s body resumed form and she sagged under the weight she carried as her physical strength manifested, significantly drained from her usual condition.
-Abby, too, was leaning against a wall, breathing hard against the steel armor dragging against her normally burly frame.
-Gloriana approached the warrior and struggled to lift her hand, resting her palm on Abby’s shoulder and invoking a spell of restoration.7 When it was complete, Abby felt a surge of power course through her, chasing away the weakness.
-Her strength returned; she felt renewed.
-Gloriana then used the same magic on herself several times, gradually restoring her own physical prowess almost back to its normal level.8
+Gloriana’s body resumed form and she sagged under the weight she carried as her physical strength manifested, significantly drained.
+Abby, too, leaned against a wall, breathing hard against the steel links dragging against her burly frame.
+The oracle approached the warrior and struggled to lift her hand, resting her palm on Abby’s shoulder and invoking a spell of restoration.7 When it was complete, Abby felt a surge of power course through her, chasing away the weakness; she felt renewed.
+Gloriana then used the same magic on herself, gradually restoring her own physical prowess almost back to its normal level.8